 a type of matboard cut where a thin line is cut around the top mat’s window opening.
 The v-groove exposes the matboard’s inner core color.
 It’s a purely decorative cut done for the sole purpose of generating extra focus on the artwork.

 a method for attaching artwork to the mount board.
 Similar to the T-hinge except it is used when the mat board will not be covering the edge of the artwork.

-a term that refers to a mat board with a smooth, texture-free surface.
-Frame Destination sells several colors of mat board with a vellum surface in Bainbridge's 4-ply Alphamat.
+a term that refers to (1) a mat board with a smooth, texture-free surface.
+(2) a type of smooth-surfaced animal skin used for writing, bookbinding, and painting.

 small, felt-covered or soft rubbery plastic adhesive-backed disks that provide a cushion between the frame and the wall.
 Bumpers also help the frame hang flat against the wall.

 a type of low-iron, scratch-resistant framing glass that provides optimum clarity of the image.

 a type of paint made of pigments suspended in a water-based solution.

 also known as basis weight and/or grammage, it is the area density of a paper product.

 the application of bonding artwork to a substrate, such as foam core, using wet glues and pastes with a press or weight.